bright/new-www/content/blog/2018-05-10-reasons-to-join-bright.md

 You will find at Bright Inventions a flat structure with no management overhead.
 We do not have any strong hierarchy in our team.
 But we do have **a clear career path** so that you know what is expected to get a promotion.
 Our **salary ranges are fully transparent** and all the compensations are reviewed regularly every 3 months.

+<blockquote><h2>Why did you join Bright Inventions? </h2><div> I appreciated the fact that Bright Inventions is not an outsourcing company.
+Here you work as a team for the client.
+Also, it suits me that Bright is a small company, so you don’t have to worry about bureaucracy or following corporate standards, etc.</div><footer>Damian Petla, Senior Android Developer </footer></blockquote>

 We discuss problems with each other, we look for solutions together, we propose ideas openly.
 There is no division for the better and the worse.
 We believe that regardless of your experience or knowledge everyone makes a change. **At Bright Inventions no one is afraid of asking questions because we support each other and help each other.**

 ### **7.** Because of BRIGHT PEOPLE